T-monius/launchschool/230/lesson2/DOMExercises/notes/selectionFilters.md

 - Two Select elements
   + Each with nested options
 - Add and remove options
-  + Easier if we were to just removeelements
+  + Easier if we were to just remove elements
   + Adding requires storing removed tags or having a list of total options for each selection
 - `input` and `change` events associated with a `select` box